2006 United States Senate election in Rhode Island: Campaign

-Incumbent Lincoln Chafee was one of the most liberal members of the Republican Party in the Senate by 2006, and was challenged for the Republican nomination by Laffey who had criticized Chafee for his liberal voting record in the Senate.
-In early 2006, the Club for Growth, a pro-tax cut political action committee, sent a series of mailings to Rhode Island Republicans attacking Chafee's positions and voting record.
+By 2006, Lincoln Chafee was considered one of the most liberal members of the Republican Party in the Senate and he drew a primary challenge from Cranston mayor Steve Laffey.
+In early 2006, the Club for Growth sent a series of mailings to Republicans in the state attacking Chafee's voting record.

-The national GOP supported Chafee in the primary campaign, believing that he was the most likely candidate to hold the seat in the general election.
-Senator Mitch McConnell of Kentucky, Senator John McCain of Arizona and First Lady Laura Bush appeared at fundraisers for Chafee, while Senator Bill Frist's PAC donated to Chafee.
-The National Republican Senatorial Committee also ran ads in the state supporting Chafee.
-Steve Laffey, however, picked up many endorsements from Republican town committees throughout Rhode Island, the national group Club for Growth, and former candidate for the party's presidential nomination Steve Forbes.
-On July 10, 2006, the National Republican Senatorial Committee filed a complaint with the Federal Election Commission against Laffey, saying that he had included a political communication in tax bills mailed to residents of Cranston.
+The national Republican Party supported Chafee, believing that he was more likely to hold the seat in the general election.
+Senators Mitch McConnell and John McCain and First Lady Laura Bush appeared at fundraisers for Chafee, while Bill Frist's PAC donated to Chafee.
+The National Republican Senatorial Committee (NRSC) also ran ads in the state supporting Chafee.
+Laffey picked up endorsements from many local Republican town committees throughout Rhode Island, the national group Club for Growth, and former presidential candidate Steve Forbes.
+On July 10, the NRSC filed a complaint against Laffey with the Federal Election Commission, claiming that he had included a political communication with tax bills mailed to Cranston residents.